-grant means fulfill a request or wish. it’s typical to see it used when requesting access to a network.
+grant means fulfill a request or wish or give. it’s typical to see it used when requesting access to a network.

 the opposite of access granted is access denied (dreamstime.com)

-this video from the richyrocks youtube channel is another application from catholic mass petitioning the lamb of the lord (jesus) to grant us peace.
+this video from the richyrocks youtube channel is a musical application that is part of catholic mass 👉🏽a petition to the lamb of the lord (jesus) to grant us peace.

 similarly, the idiom take for granted is used to indicate that people don’t appreciate it enough or that they expect it will always be ready and available; literally they assume a request has been granted when maybe it hasn’t.

 this vid of conan o’brien interviewing comedian louis c.k. is a favorite of mine to analyze in class.

 at 1:30 conan’s question for louis is

 do u think that we now in the 21st century take technology for granted?

 throughout the video, c.k.’s observations on how we take our technology like atms, cell phones, travelling by airplane and the internet for granted are funny and accurate.